Discussions on the history and historiography of Australia's New England

 apparently won a gold medal.
 He also took the opportunity, and this was

-probably the primary purpose of the trip, to visit England after a
+probably the primary purpose of the trip, to visit England

 We know from John Harvey’s story of his